Important information about COVID-19

 - Duty planning service - face to face meetings between DA applicants and the Duty Planning officer are available.
 To book call 9424 0000.

-- Council meetings - Council meetings are being conducted as a live stream and not in the Council Chambers until further notice.
+- Council meetings - Council meetings and public forums are now going back to being held in Council Chambers from April.
 The public can observe monthly Council meetings online.

 - Ku-ring-gai Local Planning Panel - meetings are currently streamed live here on our website.
 If a member of the public has made a submission, they can Register to Speak for up to 3 minutes.
 The minutes and meeting recording are available on the KLPP page.